zhibailin/MasteringEnglish/13-Arm_Yourself_With_Specific_Knowledge.md

 you need your [[schooling]],
 you need your training to be able to [[capitalize on]] the best specific knowledge, but the part of it ~~that you’re going to get paid for~~ is the specific knowledge.

+> Specific knowledge is found by __pursuing your curiosity__

+For example, someone who goes and gets a degree in [[psychology]] and then becomes a [[salesperson]].
+Well if they __were already__ a [[formidable]] salesperson, a high grade salesmanship to begin with, then the psychology degree is leverage, it arms them and they do much better at sales.